dimitri-edel/dte-workout-app/README.md

     template_name = "create_exercise.html"

     def get(self, request, *args, **kwargs):
-        """ Process a GET-Request and return a rendered teamlate"""
+        """ Process a GET-Request and return a rendered template"""
         # Check if the user is authenticated, if not redirect them to home page
         if not request.user.is_authenticated:
             return HttpResponseRedirect(reverse('home'))
-        # Instanciate the form
+        # Instantiate the form
         exercise_form = self.exercise_form_class()
         # Render the specified template
         return render(request, self.template_name, {"exercise_form": exercise_form})